Newsletters have become a popular way for individuals and businesses to share their thoughts and connect with their audience.

 - Selling products/services: You can also use newsletters to sell products or services related to your niche.
 For example, if you run a cooking newsletter, you could sell cookbooks, kitchen gadgets or cooking classes.

-“Lenny’s Newsletter” on Substack is an example of a successful newsletter that provides value to readers by offering unique insights from a former product manager at Airbnb:
+“Lenny’s Newsletter” on Substack is an example of a successful newsletter business that provides value to readers by offering unique insights and advice from a former product manager at Airbnb:

 Success Stories of Newsletters as a Business